pryley/site-reviews/readme.txt

 == Changelog ==

-= 7.2.6 (2025-02-16) =
+= 8.0.0 (2025-03-??) =

-- Fixed a PHP Error triggered when the "%s Star | %s Stars" text is missing the placeholder tags in the Settings > Strings page.
+- Added an option to change the position of the Catcha (above or below the submit button in the review form).
+- Fixed link focus when expanding exceprts with the keyboard.
+- Improved CSS of plugin styles for some themes.

 = 7.2.5 (2025-02-12) =